syncfusion-content/windowsforms-docs/WindowsForms/Classic/ToolTip/SuperToolTip.md

 ---
 layout: post
-title: SuperToolTip | WindowsForms | Syncfusion
+title: SuperToolTip in Windows Forms xptoolbar control | Syncfusion
-description: A tooltip control with customizable appearance and in built themes which enables user to give information using Header, Body and Footer.
+description: Learn about SuperToolTip support in Syncfusion Windows Forms SuperToolTip(Classic) control and more details.
 platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---

-# SuperToolTip
+# SuperToolTip in Windows Forms SuperToolTip(Classic)

 In Office 2007, Microsoft has introduced a SuperToolTip control to display the tooltip.
 Essential Tools has also come up with a new control known as the SuperToolTip which, enables the user to give tooltip information.